yochaigal/cairn/wip/2e/making-monsters.md

 - **Attack**: _Smashes_ + _Grapples_.
 - **Abilities**: _Disables_ + _Hearing_

-_An armadillo-like creature with a hard shell.
+_A snail-like creature with a hard shell.
 It rolls into opponents, pulling them into its wild orbit.
 The roar of its movement drowns out any other sounds._

 This creature is physically tough, with higher than average **STR** and strong armor.
 It is probably fast but not maneuverable, and likely doesn't rely on skill or dexterity to avoid danger.
 It is brutish, but still a wild beast and only as willful as any creature just looking for its next meal.
 It attacks by rolling in a straight line, and should impact multiple targets.

+#### Thunder Snail

 6 HP, 14 STR, 6 DEX, 4 WIL, smash & roll (d10, _blast_)
 - An thick-shelled beast that attacks by rolling over its opponents in a line.